If you want to know how to stop a divorce, watch Coach Lee’s video above as he gives direction and encouragement and then read on.

 - Transform your mind by realizing that you can’t talk your spouse into stopping the divorce (at least not quickly).

 - Understand that your spouse might be going through Limerence if there is another person in the picture.
-Now would be the time to follow that link and read that article if you have already watched the video at the top of this article.
+Now would be the time to open that link in a new tab or window and read that article after this one if you have already watched the video at the top of this page.

 - Focus on yourself.
 That is how you can become more attractive to your spouse but also how you can be strong for whatever lies ahead.
 Don’t allow yourself to mope or ignore your responsibilities in life.
 Demonstrate strength, if only for yourself, but your spouse will very likely notice.